An Owner’s Guide to Online Business Reputation Management

 Review Sites

 A huge part of online reputation management is your rating: a quantifiable, measurable number that reflects the collective perception of your brand.
-If you have a Facebook business page, a listing on Yelp, or can be found on Google My Business, you’re probably already aware of the impact and significance of review sites with your online reputation.
+If you have a Facebook business page, a listing on Yelp, or can be found on Google My Business, you’re probably already aware of the impact and significance of review sites on your online reputation.

 Most people consider online reviews before purchasing a product or patronizing a business.
 Since your customers can weigh in on your business—and go into detail about their experience with you—online reviews are one of the most trusted sources of information about your brand.
 In fact, according to surveys, a good review from a stranger is almost as good as a recommendation from a friend.
 (2)